Welcome to the Master of Science Programs in

 - Have your undergraduate transcript(s) sent directly to CSULB Enrollment Services.

-2. To apply to Department of Chemistry & Biochemistry, complete the following steps:
+2. To apply to Department of Chemistry & Biochemistry, and to be considered for a Dr. Gregory Whitaker Fellowship, complete the following steps:

 - Fill out the downloadable pdf application, which also serves as an application for teaching associate and graduate assistant positions, and submit it via email or in person to the appropriate advisor listed below with a set of official academic transcripts.
 Applications can also be faxed to 562-985-8557 or sent via US Mail to the Department address at the bottom of this page.